cloudentity/ce-samples-mtls-demo/sample-nodejs-mtls-aws-oauth-client/oauth-mtls-nodejs-app-aws-api-gtwy-with-cloudentity-oauth-server.md

 Currently, a policy is not set on the API in Cloudentity Authorization Platform.
 Go back to your tenant in [Cloudentity Authorization Platform](https://authz.cloudentity.io/) and go to Enforcement-APIs.
 Since we chose 'Create and bind services automatically', once the authorizer was start and the API deployed in AWS our APIs appear here automatically.
 ![api enforcement](images/enforcement.png)

-We will quickly walk through setting up a a policy but for a more detailed explanation of using the policy editor see [Creating Policy in Policy Editor](https://docs.authorization.cloudentity.com/guides/developer/protect/access_control/create_auth_policy/?q=policy).
+We will quickly walk through setting up a a policy but for a more detailed explanation of using the policy editor see [Creating Policy](https://docs.authorization.cloudentity.com/guides/developer/protect/access_control/create_auth_policy/?q=policy).

 Select the API you wish to protect with a policy.
 For the example API we choose `GET /pets`.
 Notice the API shows 'Unrestricted'.
 Click 'Unrestricted' and choose 'Add new policy'.
 Give the policy a name and choose 'Cloudentity' for the policy language.
 Click 'Create'.
 ![name policy](images/name-policy.png)